 The change in net unrealized gains or losses on investment securities is reflected in the Consolidated Statements of Activities and Changes in Net Assets.
 All gains and losses arising from the sale, collection, or other disposition of investments are accounted for on a specific identification basis calculated as of the transaction date.
-For endowment assets, which are all held in a pool, investment gains or losses are distributed quarterly among the individual endowment funds on the basis of the number of units of the pool held by each individual endowment account.
-If the donor document requires that unspent earnings be added back to the corpus, then losses below the cost basis of endowment assets shall first reduce permanently restricted net assets to the extent of accumulated unexpended earnings, then temporarily restricted net assets to the extent that donor-imposed temporary restrictions on net appreciation of the assets have not been met before the loss occurs with any remaining loss reducing unrestricted net assets.
+For endowment assets, which are all held in a pool, investment gains or losses are distributed monthly among the individual endowment funds on the basis of the number of units of the pool held by each individual endowment account.